JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 <img src="dk-vcsSettings-5step.png" width="706" alt="5-Step Setup"/>

 > Auto-generated build configurations are "service" configurations that ensure that all required settings are successfully applied.
-These configuration are not designed to be manually run, and should only be triggered by TeamCity when running chains with custom branch-specific settings.
+These configurations are not designed to be manually run, and should only be triggered by TeamCity when running chains with custom branch-specific settings.
+>
+> If you merge settings from a custom branch into the default one, the history of auto-generated configurations' builds will be preserved.
 >
 {type="note"}